Wednesday, December 28, 2022

 Friday, November 25, 2022

-The biology of the alpha male: Can parasite infection explain aggressive dominance?
+The biology of the alpha male: Can parasite infection explain aggression?

 My 2018 post, Cognitive Manipulation by parasites, discusses the behavioral effects of parasite infection.
 It also speculates a possible role of Toxoplasma gondii infection in human psychology.
 A recent article in Nature, a premier scientific journal, provides a clear link between parasite infection to risk-taking and dominance.